nicolasfara/seminar-2025-effect-systems-capture-checking-scala3/seminar-2025-effect-systems-capture-checking-scala3.typ

 #underline[What] is modeled as an effect is a question of language or library design.

-- _Reading_ or _writing_ to mutable state outside functions
+- *Reading* or *writing* to mutable state outside functions
-- _throwing and exception_ to indicate abnormal termination
+- *Throwing* an exception to indicate abnormal termination
-- I/O operations
+- *IO* operations
-- _Network_ operations
+- *Network* operations
-- _Suspending_ or _resuming_ computations
+- *Suspending* or *resuming* computations

 == What is an effect system?

-*Effect systems* extends the guarantees of programming languages from type safety to _effect safety_: all the effects are eventually _handled_, and not accidentally handled by the wrong handler.
+*Effect systems* extends the guarantees of programming languages from type safety to _effect safety_: all the effects are #underline[eventually handled], and not accidentally handled by the wrong handler.

 #components.side-by-side[
 === Continuation-passing style